Kamilzx/wordle-helptool/README.md

 Before you start, click on 'Load Words File' and upload the words-alpha.txt, which contains all of the english words.

+After loading, the text will appear green to let you know the file is in use and you can start playing

+You can't play unless the file is uploaded.

 ### Enter your words same as in the Wordle Game

 ## Double Click